containerbuildsystem/osbs-docs/docs/users.rst

 compose
 ~~~~~~~

-This section is used for requesting yum repositories at build time.
-When this
+Use this section to request Yum repositories at build time.
+OSBS will request
-section is defined, a compose will be requested by using ODCS.
+a compose from ODCS and insert the ``.repo`` file into your container build
+environment.
+When you run a ``yum install`` command in your ``Dockerfile``,
+Yum will consider this repo for RPMs.

 packages
   list of package names to be included in ODCS compose.
 Package in this case